-Tunisian Crochet shares some stitch construction and language with traditional crochet but has several significant differences as well.
+Tunisian Crochet shares some stitch construction and language with traditional crochet, but has several significant differences as well.
 Once you wrap your head around these tips and tricks, your adventure into Tunisian crochet will be much more satisfying!

-Here’s twelve tips and tricks to help you get started:
+Here are twelve tips and tricks to help you get started:

 1. All Tunisian crochet is based on a two-part row.
-On the forward pass you are putting loops on the hook, on the return pass you are working loops off the hook.
+On the forward pass you are putting loops on the hook; on the return pass you are working loops off the hook.

 3. Like traditional hooks, Tunisian hooks come in a variety of materials such as plastic, wood, or metal.
 You may find you prefer one material over another.

-4. There are three basic stitches but endless variations!
+4. There are three basic stitches, but endless variations!
 The most common stitches are Tunisian Simple Stitch (Tss), Tunisian Knit Stitch (Tks), and Tunisian Purl Stitch (Tps).

-5. One does not turn the work in Tunisian crochet, the right side of the work is always facing you.
+5. One does not turn the work in Tunisian crochet; the right side of the work is always facing you.

 6. When reading a Tunisian stitch diagram, each row will have two rows of boxes on the grid, one representing the forward pass, and one representing the return pass.

-7. Tunisian crochet is a yarn hog – because the finished work (except for lace) is very dense, each Tunisian project takes up more yarn than a traditional crochet project of the same style will take up.
+7. Tunisian crochet is a yarn hog—because the finished work (except for lace) is very dense, each Tunisian project takes up more yarn than a traditional crochet project of the same style will take up.

 8. Also because of the density of the finished work, you’ll find you need a larger hook for a given weight of yarn than you would use for the same yarn working in traditional crochet.
 For example, I tend to gravitate to an H/5.00mm or I/5.50mm hook when working with worsted weight.
 But if I was to work a Tunisian project in that same yarn, I would start swatching with a 6.50mm hook or larger.